-We noted that the DeepSeek Rotation was the second large move away from technology stocks that we've witnessed in the past nine months, including the "Great Rotation" in July 2024 that we discussed in our Q3 2024 letter.
-Although these rotations were brief (the bulk of the rotation only lasted a few weeks each time), we believe that popular tech stocks may be losing some of their shiny appeal, and rotations are beginning to have a more noticeable cumulative effect over recent periods (see Table 2 which shows performance over the ninemonth period ended March 31, 2025).
+We noted that the DeepSeek Rotation was the second large move away from technology stocks that we've witnessed in the past nine months, including the Great Rotation last July.
+Although these rotations were brief (the bulk of the rotation only lasted a few weeks each time), we believe that popular tech stocks may be losing some of their shiny appeal, and rotations are beginning to have a more noticeable cumulative effect over recent periods (see Table 2 which shows performance over the nine-month period ended March 31, 2025).

-We've observed that value stocks tend to outperform during these rotations away from popular technology stocks, which is a boon to the Portfolio, given our valuation discipline and contrarian investment process.
+We've observed that value stocks often outperform during these rotations away from popular technology stocks, which is a boon to the Portfolio, given our valuation discipline and contrarian investment process.
 Historically, the Portfolio has performed very well versus its benchmark and its peer group when value stocks outperform technology stocks, so we've been beneficiaries of these rotations away from technology.